rocksolidwebdesign/AweCMS/README.txt

 the main reason  for this extension is  to provide automagic getter and setter methods to make initial development life a little easier.
-In the  future, for performance  reasons you may wish to write manual or static getter and setter methods on each of your models.
+In the  future, for performance  reasons you may wish  to manually  write some  static getter  and setter methods on each of your models.
 Feel free to do so.

 The automatic form building has to do with two main things

 1) the annotations that you add to the models and
-2) placing a very small controller file in the admin area
+2) placing a very small controller file in the admin module

 look at the current system to see how this is done.

-long story short, all you need to do is write a model with those magical @Awe annotations on each column that you want to become an automagic form field. then just write a small controller class that extends the AutoAdmin class and then give it a few initial values to tell it the bare bones basic stuff it needs to know to give you standard CRUD functions meaning:
+long story short,  all you need to do is  write a model with those magical @Awe annotations on  each column that you want to become an  automagic form field. then just  write a small controller class  that extends the AutoAdmin  class and then give it a few initial values to tell it the bare bones basic stuff it needs  to know to give you  standard CRUD functions
+meaning:

 1) the name and namespace of the entity
 2) human readable name and plural version (for the UI)
-3) the controller name (for the redirects, e.g. after saving)
+3) the controller name (for the redirects e.g. after saving)

 Alternatively, as  usual, if you don't  want the automagical stuff and just wanna make use of the good old Zend Framework